Marisa de los Santos

 Marisa de los Santos (born August 12, 1966), is a New York Times Best Seller list author, and poet.

 Biography

 Marisa de los Santos, was born in 1966.
-She graduated with a bachelor of Arts degree in English from the University of Virginia before completing an Master of Fine Arts in Sarah Lawrence College and going on to gain a PhD from the University of Houston.
+She graduated with a bachelor of Arts degree in English from the University of Virginia before completing a Master of Fine Arts in Sarah Lawrence College and going on to gain a PhD from the University of Houston.
 She married David Teague with whom she has two children.
 They have also worked on a number of books together.
 She lives in Wilmington, Delaware and taught in the University of Delaware. de los Santos has been given a grant for her writing by the Delaware Arts Council as well as winning the Rona Jaffe Foundation Writers' Award.

 de los Santos writes both novels and poetry.
 Her poems have been published by Prairie Schooner, The Antioch Review, Poetry, Western Humanities Review as well as the Chelsea, and Virginia Quarterly Review.